JimDesu/basis-lang/spec.md

 Receivers participate in the same four-mode discipline as parameters, but the receiver-mode rules carry an additional structural constraint that parameters do not.
 The receiver in a method dispatch must exist as a real value at runtime, regardless of the receiver's declared mode, because dispatch resolves a method-bearing value from the receiver's type and invokes it on the receiver's value.
 Dispatching on an uninitialized slot is meaningless.
 Two rules govern receiver-mode mechanics uniformly across signature shapes:

 **R1 &mdash; call-site initialization.** At any method call site, every receiver must be initialized at the call boundary, regardless of the receiver's declared mode.
 This is uniform across CREATE, UPDATE, READ, and DISPOSE receivers.
-The R1 rule is the structural commitment that makes dispatch well-defined: the receiver's runtime type identifies the instance dictionary (&sect;9), and that identification requires a real value.
+The R1 rule is the structural commitment that makes dispatch well-defined: the receiver's runtime type identifies the witness's dictionary (&sect;9), and that identification requires a real value.
 CREATE receivers are initialized at the call site even though the callee will write them on success &mdash; initialization-then-overwrite is the rule, not initialization-on-success.
 A DISPOSE receiver is likewise initialized at the call site and then consumed by the callee &mdash; initialization-then-consume &mdash; leaving the slot `uninit` on return (&sect;7.22).

 **R2 &mdash; callee-body obligation.** The body of a method, with respect to a receiver of mode `M`, has the same callee-side obligations as a parameter of mode `M` would have.
 CREATE receivers must be written exactly once on every successful return path.
 UPDATE receivers carry no write obligation; the body may read, write, or do neither.
 READ receivers may read through any access path reached from the receiver but may not write through any such path (the transitive READ contract of &sect;6.4).
 A DISPOSE receiver is consumed: the callee ends the receiver's life, leaving the slot `uninit` on return (&sect;7.22).
 The R2 rule preserves the per-mode discipline at the callee body, identical to non-receiver parameters.